Carla Ching

 Carla Ching is an American playwright, television writer, and teacher.
-Ching has written for multiple television shows including, USA’s series, Graceland (TV series), AMC’s Fear the Walking Dead, Amazon’s I Love Dick (TV series), Hulu’s The First, and AMC’s The Preacher.
+Ching has written for multiple television shows including, USA’s series, Graceland (TV series), AMC’s Fear the Walking Dead, Amazon’s I Love Dick (TV series), Hulu’s The First, and AMC’s Preacher (TV series).
 She has also written many of her own full length and one act plays: Nomad Motel, The Two Kids That Blow Shit Up, Fast Company, The Sugar House at the Edge of the Wilderness, Dirty and Big Blind/Little Blind and eight one act plays.
 Ching has taught numerous workshops at New York Victory Theatre, Lincoln Center Institute, The Public Theatre, The Women’s Project, American Palace Theatre, TDF, Young Playwrights, The Wallis Annenberg Center, and Center Theatre Group.
 Ching received a Bachelor of Arts from Vassar College and a Masters in Fine Arts from The New School of Drama.
 Ching taught play writing at Pace University in New York City and is a member of the Kilroys and New Dramatists.

 Childhood and education

 Carla Ching grew up in Encino, Los Angeles, California with her parents and sister.
-She claims that growing up, she never imagined she would be involved in the theatre or screenwriting industry.
 She was extremely shy throughout middle school and had trouble speaking up in class.
 Ching forced herself to audition for a show at her high school to push herself to be more outspoken.
-Ching claims that she thought it would be easier to start speaking in a voice that wasn't her own while she learned how to be more assertive.
 She soon discovered that being in the theatre community made her part of a team that included people from all different friend groups, backgrounds, and ethnicities coming together with one common goal: to understand one another.
 This is where her idea of theatre as " the great equalizer" stems from.

 Carla Ching took a break from her life in the theatre for her college career.
 She attended Vassar College in Poughkeepsie, New York where she studied film and received a minor in education.
 Ching believed she would be a poet and would support herself as a teacher and decided to stay in the New York area, specifically New York City after graduation to begin her career as a middle school English teacher.